 - Serve as the key grant process-related contact for Libra’s existing grantees and function as a resource for grantees throughout the process

 - Help prepare board docket PowerPoint presentations for Libra’s grant cycles

-- Work cross-functionally with the family office accounting team to schedule, process, and track grant disbursements
+- Work cross-functionally with the family office accounting team as well as the Amalgamated Foundation operations team to schedule, process, and track grant disbursements

 - Conduct analyses of Libra’s grantmaking data, as directed

-- Participate in and sometimes lead collective efforts to nurture the health and effectiveness of the Libra team such as weekly team lunches and quarterly retreats
+- Participate in, and sometimes lead, collective efforts to nurture the health and effectiveness of the Libra team

 Core Qualifications and Competencies

-- Bachelor’s degree with two years’ administrative or data-intensive work experience in a comparable role—experience in excess of the minimum requirement accepted in lieu of a degree
+- Bachelor’s degree or experience in excess of the minimum requirement

-- Proven commitment to social impact—experience in one or more of Libra’s three program priorities a plus
+- Proven commitment to social impact—lived and/or professional experience in one or more of Libra’s three program priorities a plus

 - Experience with or knowledge of the nonprofit sector and philanthropic giving vehicles, as well as the various laws and regulations affecting them